SavannahHQ/docs/api/index.md

 * `speaker`: The id of the person who posted the comment
 * `channel`: The id of the channel (however your source defines them) that the conversation happened in
 * `participants`: A list of ids for the people who were tagged, replied to, or otherwise were a participant in this conversation.
+* `tags`: An array of tag names to be applied to this conversation.
+If a tag by a given name does not already exist, Savannah will automatically create one for you.

 Savannah will create a `Connection` record between the `speaker` and any `particpants` in the conversation.